What is SSH? | How to Install and Use SSH Server on Windows 10

 Step 5

-Copy the downloaded OpenSSH program to the virtual machine and run the file as an administrator to start the installation.
+Copy the OpenSSH program you downloaded to your computer and send it to the VM.
+Then, run the setupssh.exe file as an administrator to install.

 Installing the Software